Aneerajreddy/My_AI_CHATBOT/README.md

 ## Troubleshooting

 - **The app doesn't start**: Make sure your system has the necessary .NET Framework installed.
 If the issue persists, ensure that the antivirus is not blocking the executable.
-- **No desktop shortcut created**: Right-click on the `.exe` file and select "Create shortcut" to manually create a desktop shortcut.
-- **OCR not working**: Ensure the app has screen capture permissions, and check if the app is running with administrator rights.

 ## Contributing